DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 Developers will need to be added to the [DEFRA-FFC](https://dev.azure.com/defragovuk/DEFRA-FFC) project.

 A request should be raised in ServiceNow for CCoE to provide access to ADO.

-## Microsoft Teams

-[Microsoft Teams](https://teams.microsoft.com/) is the primary communication tool used across Defra.

-Teams supports access from third party teams tenants to allow collaboration across corporate boundaries.

-Developers should be added to the following Teams chat channels:

-### `DEFRA FCP - Platform Support - Teams Chat`

-This chat is used for general support and collaboration across all services using the FCP Platform.

-### `FCP Payments, Documents, Demo and Progressive Reductions releases`

-This chat is used to arrange and coordinate releases across the majority of FCP services.
-As other services onboard to the FCP Platform, they can also use this chat.

-Contact one of Defra's Principal Developers to arrange access.

-## Slack

-### `ffc-notifications.slack.com`

-Jenkins will publish alerts to Slack in the `ffc-notifications.slack.com` workspace.
-Developers will need to be added to the following channels:

-#### `#masterbuildfailures`

-Notifications of failures relating to main branches.

-#### `#generalbuildfailures`

-Notifications of failures relating to feature branches.

-#### `#secretdetection`

-Notifications of detected secrets found in public GitHub repositories for review.

-Contact one of Defra's Principal Developers to arrange access.

-### `defra-digital.slack.com`

-The wider Defra Digital Slack workspace is used for collaboration and support across all of Defra's digital services.

-Whilst not essential to be part of this workspace, it may be beneficial for cross Defra collaboration.

-Developers are recommended to join the following channel:

-#### `#development`

-This channel is used for general development discussion and support across all of Defra's digital services.

-> For FCP Platform or service specific support, the above Teams chats should be used instead.

-Anyone with a `defra.gov.uk` or an ALB email address can join the Defra Digital Slack workspace automatically.

-For those with other email addresses, a request should be raised in the `#slack-support` channel by someone with access.

 ## SharePoint